 - Water Dish: Zoo Med small water dish

-The Brazilian Black Tarantula can be found in and around Brazil, as their name suggests, as well as Northern Uruguay.
+The Brazilian Black tarantula can be found in and around Brazil, as their name suggests, and Northern Uruguay.

 They choose to live in the grasslands of these areas, keeping themselves burrowed or hidden from the open.
-Since they are opportunistic burrowers, they can also be found hiding behind dark wood logs or may find any other abandoned den to call home.
+However, since this tarantula is an opportunistic burrower, it can also be found hiding behind dark wood logs or may find any other abandoned den to call home.

-They will also hide beneath rocks, vegetation, and anywhere else that would allow them to hide before ambushing their prey as well as protect them from any predators.
+They will also hide beneath rocks, vegetation, and anywhere else that would allow them to hide before ambushing their prey and protect themselves from any predators.

-A mentioned earlier, they will find a place to hide or will creep in their burrow waiting for their prey to come near enough to ambush them.
+A mentioned earlier, they will find a place to hide or creep in their burrow, waiting for their prey to come near enough to ambush them.
 They do not create webs to catch them like other spiders; they will drag them, inject their venom, and eat them alive.

 The male tarantula will first search for a mate and invite her to mate.
 The male will then attempt to deposit his sperm sac into the female’s pedipalps by holding back her pincers and legs so she cannot attack him.

 If the male is not careful or the female thinks he is not a suitable mate, he will become her dinner.
-If copulation is successful and the female is fertilized, she will then protect the clutch of eggs for their incubation period until they hatch.
+However, if copulation is successful and the female Black Brazilian tarantula is fertilized, she will then protect the clutch of eggs for their incubation period until they hatch.

 Check out this interesting mating process here between two Brazilian Blacks: